 A collection of 70 linked micro stories about relationships and the difficulties of love.
-Winner of San Francisco’s Blue Light Book Award, 2020.
+Winner of San Francisco’s Blue Light Book Award, 2021.
 Published by Blue Light Press.
-Available to buy in June 2021.

 Praise for ‘Spinning To Mars’

 “Meg Pokrass’s Spinning to Mars is composed of “Micros”–some seventy of them.
 She also calls it a “very short book,” but it’s one of the most readable and illuminating experiences you’re likely to have in the coming years.
 It’s low-key funny but also subtly chilling.
 It’s about the vicissitudes of love, but then it’s also about the gift, the surprise, and the unfairness of human relationships.
 I find myself giggling or tearing up or just staggering around the house with what these “Micros” have done to me.”